Last updated: July 29, 2022

 Examples include: ammonia.

-Currently, such additives are allowed.
-As of July 11, 2023, when amendments to Law No. 2899-IV come into effect, the manufacture, import and sale of tobacco products containing additives that facilitate the inhalation of smoke or the absorption of nicotine will be prohibited.
+The law prohibits the manufacture, import and sale of tobacco products containing additives that facilitate the inhalation of smoke or the absorption of nicotine.

-As of July 11, 2023, the law will align with FCTC Arts.
-5.2 and 9 in that it will regulate ingredients in cigarettes that facilitate nicotine uptake, such as ammonia.
+The law aligns with FCTC Arts.
+5.2 and 9 in that it regulates ingredients in cigarettes that facilitate nicotine uptake, such as ammonia.

 Ingredients which may create an impression of health benefits